-Adoption could be a choice for you if you don’t want to, or can’t, have an abortion.
+Adoption could be a choice for you if you don’t want to, or can’t, have a termination.
 You may want to consider continuing the pregnancy and having the baby adopted.

 What exactly is adoption?